odyshkantiuk/inventory-management-system/README.md

 ## What is the inventory management system used for?

-This application can be used by stores for easy maintenance and inventory management.
-It can be used to manage the inventory of:
+This application can be used by stores for easy maintenance and inventory management of:
 - Products
 - Suppliers
 - Customers
 - Employees
 - Transactions